fathiraz/fathiraz-homepage/README.md

 ## Architecture

-- **Monorepo Structure**: This project uses **Yarn Workspaces** to manage a monorepo, allowing for efficient dependency management and streamlined development.
+- **Monorepo Structure**: This project uses **Npm Workspaces** to manage a monorepo, allowing for efficient dependency management and streamlined development.
 - **Applications**:
   - **React Application**: The frontend of the portfolio, built using React on Vite and various CSS frameworks.
   - **Express.js Application**: A backend service that fetches data from an API, providing the necessary information for the React application.